Difference Between Hard Money vs Soft Money

 - Cons of Soft Money – The closing time for soft money are longer and have a time of ten to fourteen days

 - Cons of Hard Money – The interest rates are higher since the amount is high and the period is short.
-However, if the investor pays the loan on time, then the interest rate does not affect much.
+However, if the investor pays the loan on time, the interest rate is not affected much.

 Hard Money vs Soft Money Comparison Table